antonyanuraj/antonyanuraj.github.io/index.md

 - Identifying key factors that influence cricket match results.
 - Prediciting results of Cricket World Cup 2021 matches based historical cricket match data.
 - Using a formula/method to compare our result for the scheduled matches in the world cup to the actual results of each individual match.

+### BookWyrm (Group project)

+#### Software Engineering 2

+- Book Wyrm is a web application for reading and writing reviews about books
+- Worked as a team of 5 to implement this application, my responsibilities included Full Stack Developer and QA Analyst
+- Implemented Spring based endpoints for Reviews, Comments, Search based on book details, Upvote and Downvote also implemented all the required backend components
+- Implemented Vue based frontend components for the homepage like carousel for recently added books and top-rated books by genre

 ## Languages